WofWca/snowflake-generalized/server/examples/socks-server/README.md

 You can adjust SOCKS server config
 (such as allowed destinations, username/password) by creating a `.socks-server.env` file.
 Supported variables are listed [here](https://github.com/serjs/socks5-server?tab=readme-ov-file#list-of-supported-config-parameters).
+⚠️ Note that the SOCKS username / password can be intercepted by Snowflake proxies: the client \<-\> server connection is not end-to-end encrypted.

 To stop the server: